Young Artist Program in Violin or Viola

 Orchestra

-Dragan and Margaret will lead our orchestras in a varied selection of music on Friday's Final Orchestral Concert.
-These conductors have extensive experience working with student orchestras.
+Dragan will lead our senior orchestra in a varied selection of music on Friday's Final Orchestral Concert.
+He has vast experience working with student orchestras.
 Prepare to be amazed!

 NOTE: All information, classes, faculty, etc. are subject to change depending on enrolment.